 Communities fear that MHP has not effectively undertaken such water conservation measures and that its operations may be at least partly responsible for the reduced water availability experienced by many community members.
 Given that the VPF Phases 1 and 2 are estimated to need more than 6 million m of water per year, in addition to the water needs to the Zernoproduct Farm, this Project should have been identified as a significant water user.
-IFC should have actively supervised the Project to ensure that MHP assessed local water availability
+In line with the requirements of PR 3 #18 for projects with water demand greater than 5,000 m3/day, a detailed water balance should have been developed, maintained and reported annually to the EBRD.
+The bank should have actively supervised the Project to ensure that MHP assessed local water availability and sustainable yields and tracked its impacts on river flow and groundwater resources, including its cumulative impacts from all expansions.
+Had the EBRD